StuyPulse/team694.github.io/about/first/index.md

 Participants are given only six weeks to complete their robot using a standard kit of parts from FIRST as well as guidance from volunteers and mentors.
 At the end of this period, teams send their robots to their first regional competition and may also choose to participate in one other regional.
 The regional competitions occur in several locations around the nation from early March through April.
 The FRC championship event is then held by FIRST in St. Louis, Missouri around mid to late April.

-Awards are bestowed based upon a wide range of criteria which rewards not only technical excellence but also the team’s fulfillment of FIRST ideals such as gracious professionalism and team spirit.
-The Chairman’s Award is the most prestigious award available in FIRST and is awarded to the team who best embodies these ideals.
+Awards are bestowed based upon a wide range of criteria which rewards not only technical excellence but also the team's fulfillment of FIRST ideals such as gracious professionalism and team spirit.
+The Chairman's Award is the most prestigious award available in FIRST and is awarded to the team who best embodies these ideals.

 Team 694 has participated in the FIRST Robotics Competition since 2000.
 To learn more about our team and its history, please [visit our Team section.](http://new.stuypulse.com/about)